coderbaibai/ics2021/README.md

-apt-get install libreadline-dev    # a library used later apt-get install libsdl2-dev        # a library used later apt-get install llvm               # llvm project, which contains libraries used later
+apt-get install libreadline-dev    # a library used later apt-get install libsdl2-dev        # a library used later apt-get install llvm               # llvm project, which contains libraries used later apt-get install bison               # llvm project, which contains libraries used later apt-get install flex               # llvm project, which contains libraries used later
 ```